 You will receive your results within 24 working days of sitting the assessments.
 Once you have achieved a pass a qualification parchment will be issued.
 This is normally within 40 working days of the confirmation of the successful unit.

-The NEBOSH HSE Introduction to Incident Investigation is not accredited by SQA Accreditation; it has been credit rated by the Scottish Qualifications Authority (SQA) Awarding.
+The NEBOSH HSE Introduction to Incident Investigation is not accredited by a UK Regulator; it has been credit rated by the Qualifications Scotland.
 It sits in the Scottish Credit and Qualifications Framework (SCQF) at SCQF Level 6 with 1 credit point.

 SCQF Level 6 is comparable to RQF/CQFW Level 3 in England, Wales and Northern Ireland.